saidvandeklundert/saidvandeklundert.github.io/_posts/2020-12-24-python-functions-in-jinja.md

 image: /img/python-logo.jpg
 ---

-In some cases, Jinja templates can become too complicated.
-Lots of deeply nested if statements, clunky ways of working with variables and many more things that hurt the eyes.
+In some cases, Jinja templates become too complicated.
+Lots of deeply nested if statements, clunky ways of working with variables, macroes and many other things that hurt the eyes.

 {:refdef: style="text-align: center;"}
 ![Jinja logo](/img/jinja_logo.png "Jinja logo")